 Evie Ifantides was born in Istanbul, Turkey and at the age of four her family moved to Athens, Greece.
 At twelve, her family immigrated to the state of Maine.
 She came to the Washington Area to complete her Master’s Degree in Soviet Studies in 1989.
 She has been a resident of the City of Fairfax since 1993 and has been working for Fairfax County Public Schools since 1991.
 She enjoys biking to work, an avid tennis player, and recently started playing pickleball.

 Janet Jaworski is the City of Fairfax Planning Commission's representative to the Parks & Recreation Advisory Board.
 A native of Northern California, Janet has been a City resident since 2000.
 She and her husband, Pete, have one son.
 Currently, she substitute teaches at Daniels Run Elementary School.
-Long active in the Old Lee Hills Civic Association, she has served as President since June 2014.
+Long active in the Old Lee Hills Civic Association, she has served as President from 2014 to 2016.
 She has a B.A. in International Relations from UC Davis and a J.D. from the Columbus School of Law, The Catholic University of America.
 Her professional experiences include working as an Associate in the Tysons Corner office of McGuireWoods LLP and directing the Berlitz Language Center in Tysons Corner.
 An avid gardener, she also plays competitive volleyball and enjoys walking in Daniels Run Park and around the Ashby Pond Conservatory Site.

 Brian Knapp and his wife, Mary, moved to the City of Fairfax in the late 1997.
 He joined the Parks and Recreation Advisory Board in 1999 and has served as its chairman twice; he is currently the board's vice-chairman.
 Brian also represents the City of Fairfax on the Northern Virginia Regional Park Authority.
 He is the Vice President at The Cohen Group, a global business firm specializing in strategic consulting.
 Brian has a son in elementary school.